How to Apply for Current Openings at the National Federation of the Blind Headquarters

 Candidates are hired on the basis of their education and experience ratings and performance in multiple interviews.
 There are no “positions” for many jobs at the national office, although the newly hired are given initial specific assignments of duties and responsibilities.
 We seek flexible and hard-working individuals who long to identify with a cause and to assist in advocacy for a group long denied equal opportunity to succeed or fail on the basis of ability, not be denied opportunity on the basis of society’s stereotypes.

 The National Federation of the Blind is an equal opportunity employer.
 Accordingly all terms and conditions of employment will be carried out without regard to race, creed, color, religion, gender, sexual orientation, nationality, marital status, age, or disability.
+For more detailed information about our commitment to equal opportunity in employment, please email a request to [email protected]

-In accordance with federal law and U.S. Department of the Treasury policy, the National Federation of the Blind is prohibited from discriminating in our programs and services on the bases of race, color, national origin, age, or disability.
+In accordance with federal law and US Department of the Treasury policy, the National Federation of the Blind is prohibited from discriminating in our programs and services on the bases of race, color, national origin, age, or disability.
 To file a complaint of discrimination, write to the Director, Office of Civil Rights and Diversity, 1500 Pennsylvania Avenue, NW, Washington, DC 20220, ATTN: 1801 L Street NW, Suite 600.
 The Department of the Treasury is an equal opportunity provider and employer.